-Prosecutors accuse Pistorius of murdering Steenkamp after an argument, while he says he thought he was shooting at an intruder.
+Prosecutors accuse Pistorius of murdering Steenkamp after an argument, while he says says he thought he was shooting at an intruder.

 The runner has pleaded not guilty to charges of murder, recklessly discharging a firearm and illegally possessing ammunition.